dentures-vs-implants

 Implants: Modern Innovation for a Permanent Solution

 Dental implants are titanium posts surgically implanted into the jawbone.
 They serve as artificial tooth roots and provide a sturdy foundation for attaching replacement teeth, such as crowns or bridges.
+Dental implant surgery involves placing the titanium posts into the bone, allowing them to fuse during a process known as osseointegration.

 Pros of Implants: